Skip to main content

 How the National Estuary Programs Address Environmental Issues

 Because we love and depend on coastal water resources, over half the U.S. population lives within 100 miles of a coast, including the shores of estuaries.
 And more and more people are moving to these areas.
-Due to the rapid population growth in coastal areas, and climate change, estuaries face a host of common challenges.
+Due to the rapid population growth in coastal areas, and recurring extreme weather events, estuaries face a host of common challenges.

 In general, these problems cause declines in water quality, living resources and overall estuarine ecosystem health.
 They also have significant economic and socio-economic impacts.
 For example, habitat and water quality degradation, along with the introduction of aquatic nuisance species, stresses native fish species populations, which can in turn adversely affect commercial seafood production.